 California wild fires are raging more these days.
 That will probably mean mudslides, if rain ever falls on the drought-stricken state again.
 Meanwhile the Midwest can reel from devastating tornados.
 And the Gulf states and eastern seaboard are hurricane magnets June through November.
-If you’re a homeowner, it’s a good time to ask two questions:
+If you’re a homeowner, it’s a good time to ask two questions regarding homeowners insurance coverage:

-1) If your home were destroyed, does your homeowner insurance cover damages caused by flood, mud or storms?
+- If your home were destroyed, does your homeowners insurance coverage cover damages caused by flood, mud or storms?

 A study done by Marshall & Swift/Boeckh, a leading provider of building replacement cost data, claimed that two out of every three U.S. homes is under-insured.
 There are plenty of reasons why: